 The following interview with Graham Ciraulo, a tenant leader with the Metropolitan Council on Housing, accompanies Systemic Radical Change.
 Read the full set of Shelter for All proposals and interviews here.

 Nova Lucero: Can you tell us how you got involved in organizing with the Met Council on Housing?

 Graham Ciraulo: I moved to Inwood basically out of emergency.
-I had lost my job and we were priced out of our apartment at the same time.
 I was able to find something in Inwood that happened to be rent-stabilized, just by chance.

 I was at a church, the Good Shepherd in Inwood, and the priest said at the end of the mass, “The neighborhood is being rezoned, and there is a meeting about it.
 You should all go.”
 This is in 2015.
 And when I hear rezoning, I know exactly what they’re going to do.
 I went, and that’s when I first really got a taste of the EDC and how they treat people in the community.

 Inwood is still largely a Latino community, a lot of the longtime residents, and those are the people who show up to these meetings.
 The EDC people were just so disrespectful.
 They had never been up to Inwood before.
 They were just kind of wonky urban planners, and they were talking down to everybody.
 They were like, “Well, what do you want?
 What do you all want?
 What do you want?”

 And people would say, “Well, we like the low-rise buildings.”

 “Yeah, but don’t you like this?
 What about this esplanade?”
 And they showed these shiny projects, like, “Don’t you want this?”